 This will not replace the earlier lengthy precise definition for those who want to be technical or scholarly.
 But for day-to-day use, this is a fairly accurate and useful definition of what Case Management is used for, without getting bogged down in specifics about how one might accomplish it.

-One might argue that this is too broad and not precise enough, but it is hard to find examples of work that fit this definition and could not be considered case management.
-Patient care, in general, is not routine.
-Legal cases are in general not routine.
-Law enforcement investigations are not routine.
+Patient care, in general, is not routine and tends to fall in either production case management or adaptive case management as treatment is led by a doctor.
+Legal cases are in general not routine because all the routine stuff is settled law does not need testing.
+Law enforcement investigations are not routine because the situation is always changing.
 The type of work that executives and knowledge workers perform are not routine either.
 It is a useful definition for that conversation in the elevator.

 So What is Dynamic BPM?